-On October 6, Jeffrey Jones, former president of National Association of Letter Carriers Branch 6066, was charged in U.S. District Court for the Eastern District of Virginia with one count of embezzlement from the Chesapeake, Va. union in the amount of $7,649.
-The charge follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On December 11, Edward Feld, former president of Retail, Wholesale and Department Store Union (RWDSU) Local 374, was charged in the 10th District Court of Calhoun County, Michigan, with one count of felony embezzlement from the Battle Creek union in an amount of at least $1,000 but less than $20,000.
+RWDSU is an affiliate of the United Food and Commercial Workers.
+The charge follows a probe by the U.S. Labor Department's Office of Labor-Management Standards.

-On September 29, Dale Hull, former secretary-treasurer for Brotherhood of Locomotive Engineers and Trainmen Division 261, pleaded guilty in U.S. District Court for the District of Kansas to one count of embezzling union funds from the Herington, Kan.-based union.
-He had been indicted in July on five counts of embezzling more than $14,000.
-The guilty plea and indictment follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On December 17, Choi Hawks, former secretary-treasurer of National Association of Letter Carriers Branch 6066, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of embezzling $10,744 from the Chesapeake, Va.-based union after being charged on November 14.
+The charge and guilty plea follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.

-On September 22, Robert Vargeson, former secretary-treasurer of Communications Workers of America Local 88329, was sentenced in U.S. District Court for the Middle District of Pennsylvania to two years of probation for making false entries in financial records of the Gaines (formerly located in nearby Galeton), Pa. union to cover up theft in the amount of $6,373.
-He also was ordered to pay restitution in the amount of $6,013.
-Vargeson had pleaded guilty on April 24 after being charged 10 days earlier.
-The actions follow an investigation by the Labor Department's Office of Labor-Management Standards.
+On November 25, Milton Hilliard, former secretary-treasurer of Security, Police and Fire Professionals of America Local 287, was sentenced in U.S. District Court for the District of Columbia to 180 days of home confinement with electronic monitoring and three years of probation for embezzling $34,612 from the Washington, D.C. union.
+He also was ordered to pay full restitution plus a $4,000 fine.
+Hilliard had pleaded guilty in August after being indicted in July.
+The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.